Click to go to:

 In 1952 the parishes of Rogate and Terwick were united as one benefice and in 1982 Trotton and Chithurst were added to make a united benefice of the four ancient churches.

 In March the churchyard is colourful with hundreds of crocuses.
 An appeal to preserve the bell tower raised £1,500.
 To acknowledge this generosity, in 1998 a crocus was planted for every pound donated.
-Read more about St Bartholomew’s
+In November 2021 the crocus were replenished following the ‘topping’ of the foliage/grass too early which preventing flowering the previous spring.

 St Peter’s Terwick